jdbeutel/ics699-docs/finalReport/finalReport.md

 this report needs to include more details about my work.
 So, after all, I did not use those papers as a model for this report.

-One use that I actually did make was of a position paper (Narayanan et al, 2012) that supported my decision to not use a decentralized architecture for the app.
+One use that I actually did make was of a position paper (Narayanan et al., 2012) that supported my decision to not use a decentralized architecture for the app.
 I was tempted by such an architecture, because it would mirror the data model, but the paper confirmed that it would just